sakshidhotarkar2301/Slash-Mark-BASIC-Projects-/README.md

 # Slash-Mark-BASIC-Projects-
-Slash mark company internship Company
+This is my 3 months slash mark internship & and this repo contains basic level project.